Efficient many-body non-Markovian dynamics of organic polaritons: Calculating dynamics with PT-TEMPO

+There are three computational parameters to consider: time step size \(\delta t\), singular value cutoff \(\epsilon_{\text{rel.}}\) and memory length \(K\).
 Evidently \(K \cdot \delta t\) should be chosen to be greater than physical correlation times of the system.
-In fact, we found that if the effective discontinuity introduced into the bath autocorrelation by truncating the PT after \(K\) steps was significant on the scale set by \(\epsilon_{\text{rel.}}\) then a large bond dimension resulted (\cref{fig:sm1}).
+In fact, we found that if the effective discontinuity introduced into the bath autocorrelation by truncating the PT after \(K\) steps was significant on the scale set by \(\epsilon_{\text{rel.}}\) then a large bond dimension resulted [\cref{fig:sm1}].
 That is, the cutoff effectively implies \(C_{\text{eff}}(t) = C(t) \Theta(K \delta t - t)\), and the sharp step function leads to the existence of many singular values of order \(C(K \delta t)\) in the process tensor.
 When \(C(K \delta t) \gtrsim \epsilon_{\text{rel.}}\), this significantly increases the bond dimension.
-At high precisions avoiding this issue required \(K \cdot \delta t\gtrsim 500\)~fs in excess of any correlation times in the system and hence the memory cutoff had no effect on the accuracy of our calculations (\cref{fig:sm2a}).
+At high precisions avoiding this issue required \(K \cdot \delta t\gtrsim 80\)~fs in excess of any correlation times in the system and hence the memory cutoff had no effect on the accuracy of our calculations [\cref{fig:sm2a}].